 Young baby stars, known as T-tauri stars, are known be X-ray bright.
 High X-ray emission is attributed to hot ionized gas trapped in magnetic fields on the stellar surface.
 However, these magnetic loops can undergo re-connection events, resulting in a burst or 'flare' of X-ray photons (imaged above).
 T-tauri stars are known to be X-ray variable on relatively short (days-weeks) time scales, so it is important to that we have an accurate understanding of X-ray flaring events to also understand how this variability can drive disk chemistry and physics.

-XGEN is a new model written by me!
+XGEN is a model written by me!
 XGEN models flaring events using a random number generator, where flare energy is determined by a power-law distribution.
 Below is an example light curve (considered typical for a T-tauri star) produced by XGEN (flare statistics taken from Wolk et al. 2005), and a schematic demonstrating how XGEN works.
 This model is described in further detail in Waggoner & Cleeves (2022) and is publicly available on GitHbub.

 X-ray photons are known to drive chemistry in astronomical settings, like protoplanetary disks, via the ionization of H2 and helium.
 Ionized H2+ can then either collide with another H2 molecule, resulting the in the fluorescence of UV photon, or abstract a proton from H2 to form H and H3+.
 Each of these three products are known to chemical evolution in planet forming regions.